More ICRtoP Resources on Libya...

 d.
 The International Commission of Inquiry

-The crisis in Libya seized the attention of the international community and was been labeled a clear case for when timely and decisive response to uphold RtoP in the face of an imminent threat of mass atrocities should occur.
-Following February 2011 political protests demanding an end to Libyan leader Muammar Gaddafi’s 41-year reign , wherein Libyan civilians found themselves the target of mass atrocities at the hands of government armed forces.
-In witnessing such violence by the Libyan government, the international community and regional and sub-regional bodies acted to protect the populations through a range of economic, political and later military measures.
+The crisis in Libya seized the attention of the international community and has been labeled a clear case for when timely and decisive response to uphold RtoP in the face of an imminent threat of mass atrocities should occur.
+In February 2011, political protests demanding an end to Libyan leader Muammar Gaddafi’s 41-year reign (wherein Libyan civilians found themselves the target of mass atrocities at the hands of government armed forces.
+In witnessing such violence by the Libyan government, the international community and regional and sub-regional bodies acted to protect the populations through a range of economic, political, and military measures.

 Protests that began in the capital of Tripoli spread within weeks across the country to the city of Benghazi, which became the opposition’s stronghold and was soon subject to shocking brutality as Gaddafi dispatched the national army to crush the unrest.
 The Libyan leader expressed clear intent to continue committing massive human rights violations by announcing to Benghazi residents that his forces would show “no mercy” to rebels.
 Gaddafi’s cruel objective was clear in his potent speech broadcasted on 22 February 2011, when he used language reminiscent of the genocide in Rwanda and stated that he would rather die a martyr than step down.
 Gaddafi called on his supporters to attack the protesting “cockroaches” and “cleanse Libya house by house” until protestors surrendered.

 Faced with Gaddafi’s imminent intention to massacre the city’s population, it was clear that international action in response to the Libyan government’s manifest failure to uphold its Responsibility to Protect was needed to halt ongoing crimes and prevent a bloodbath.
 Civil society, regional and international actors saw the warning signs of mass atrocities.
 Rather than stand by and risk failing to act while more civilians had been subject to mass violence, these actors urgently took action to prevent these heinous crimes.